 Q: I refer patients to therapy every day.
 Why is it so hard to go myself?

 A: Because you’ve built your identity around being the helper, not the helped.
 Stepping into the client chair feels like a reversal of your entire professional self.
-That’s not weakness — it’s the very specific vulnerability of being a person who is trained to hold others and rarely allowed to be held themselves.
+That’s not weakness.
+It’s the very specific vulnerability of being a person who is trained to hold others and rarely allowed to be held themselves.

 Q: I know all the techniques.
 Won’t I just intellectualize my way through therapy?

-A: Many physicians worry about this — and many do intellectualize initially.
+A: Many physicians worry about this.
+And many do intellectualize initially.
 A skilled therapist knows how to gently work through that defense.
 The goal isn’t to stop your mind from working.
 It’s to create enough safety that your body and emotions can join the process.
 That’s where real change lives, and it can’t be outsmarted.

 Q: Should my therapist be a physician too, or at least understand medicine?